The Edinburgh International Harp Festival is run by

 To encourage those who attend one of the classes for beginners at the Festival and for those who are keen to continue playing, a series of follow-on classes for adult and child beginners will be arranged – so long as there is sufficient interest.
 This will offer the opportunity to consolidate, develop your skills and meet with other harp players.
 Full details will be issued during the Festival and arrangements finalised after that.
 The classes will take place in Edinburgh, probably on a Saturday – and harps will be provided.

 The Society also collects and publishes music for the clarsach and was, in fact, first in the field to do this for members, when such arrangements and compositions were very few.
-The Society now publishes 40 Folios which are available to all from the Society’s National Office (tel: +44 (0) 131 554 0212).
-In October 2011, the Society published 6 new folios, providing exciting new arrangements for Elementary, Intermediate and Advanced levels.
-These are available from Creighton’s Collections tel: +44 (0) 29 2039 7711).
+The Society now publishes 40+ folios, which are available to all.
+Further information is available on the Society’s website.

 An Annual Scholarship is offered to members to help with the cost of tuition where there is a need.

 To encourage original music for clarsach, the annual Young Composer Award has been set up by The Clarsach Society, the prize to include a cash award and the premier performance of the winning entry at the Edinburgh International Harp Festival.
-The winner of the 2014 award will be announced, the prize presented and the music performed at this year’s closing concert on Wednesday, 15 April at 7.30pm.
+The winner of the 2017 award will be announced, the prize presented at the concert on Sunday, 2nd April.

 If you would like to become member and help further the work of the Society, or just know more about us, visit The Clarsach Society Information Desk at the Festival Hub in the main building, open daily between 9am and 5pm.

-Jennifer Port, Convenor of The Clarsach Society, also invites everyone attending this year’s festival to meet the committee and branch members at our Opening Gathering on Friday, 10 April at 7:00pm.
-We hope to see you there.
+Jennifer Port, Convenor of The Clarsach Society, also invites everyone attending this year’s festival to meet the committee and branch members at our Opening Gathering on Friday, 31st April at 7:00pm.
+The Clarsach Society will also holding their AGM at the festival on Monday, 3rd April at 7.00pm.
+All members are welcome and if you’d like to join, please visit the information stand at the festival.